abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

     - int x; int x,z,y;.

-### Initialazing variables
+### Initializing variables
-- *Initialazing variables*: Assing it a starting ot initial value this can be done as part of the declaration.
+- *Initializing variables*: Assign it a starting ot initial value this can be done as part of the declaration.

-    - Follow thwe variable name with the assignment operator (=) and the value.
+    - Follow the variable name with the assignment operator (=) and the value.

     - int x = 21, int y = 32, z = 14.